 - Increases self-confidence, self-awareness, and self-reflection

 - Encourages healthier eating, exercise, and lifestyle

 - Reduces fatigue

 - Gives you overall health and wellness benefit

 Yoga therapy helps balance your brain and body.
 This balance occurs naturally, along with physical and emotional benefits.
 You become attuned to your body, listen to your innermost needs and learn breath regulation.
 Together, all of these benefits create better self-awareness and inner peace.

 One of the most prominent keywords for describing yoga is a balance.
 Through yoga, you gain a balance you have not felt for a very long time.
 You gain control over your thoughts, feelings, and actions.
 Yoga also gives you a means of dealing with your cravings, instead of falling into relapse.

 Instead of competing with other spiritual aspects of addiction programs, such as 12 step programs, yoga works with these for a more significant benefit.
 Through mindful meditation and deep breathing, you gain a deeper connection to your spirituality in recovery.
 You more easily find inner peace, attain self-reflection and understand what you need for secure, lasting recovery.

 Women’s Rehab with Yoga Therapy in San Diego

-Residential and outpatient treatment at Soledad House includes a variety of methods, therapies, and programs.
+Residential and outpatient treatment at Soledad House includes a variety of methods and drug therapy programs.
 Among other young women in treatment, you gain support and strength together and individually.